emberjs/data/guides/relationships/features/links-mode.md

 ### Related Links May be provided by Handlers

-This means that in order to use links mode a relationship payload given to the cache MUST contain this related link.
+This means that, in order to use links mode, a relationship payload given to the cache MUST contain this related link.
 If your API does not provide this link, a request handler could be utilized to decorate an API response to add them provided that your handlers (or your API) are able to understand that link.

 ### When A Relationship is Fetched, the related link is used